Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Do people think homes are overpriced in Bali in 2026?

-As of early 2026, the general sentiment among locals and market insiders in Bali is split: many long-time residents and Indonesians believe villa prices in hotspots like Canggu are overpriced relative to local incomes, while foreign investors often argue prices remain reasonable compared to lifestyle markets like Portugal, Thailand, or Mexico.
+As of early 2026, local sentiment in Bali is split: long-time residents and Balinese locals generally feel that villa prices in hotspots like Canggu and Seminyak are disconnected from what local incomes can support, while foreign investors and lifestyle buyers often argue that Bali is still affordable compared to similar tropical destinations like Phuket, Koh Samui, or the Caribbean.

 What are common buyer mistakes people regret in Bali right now?

-The most frequently cited buyer mistake in Bali is treating leasehold property as if it were freehold, meaning buyers fail to properly account for lease extension costs, reversion clauses, and the difficulty of selling a property with only a few years left on its lease.
+The most commonly cited buyer mistake in Bali is treating a leasehold property as if it were freehold, meaning buyers pay a premium, skip checking the remaining lease duration, overlook extension clauses, and discover years later that their asset has a ticking clock with unclear renewal terms.

 If you want to go deeper, you can check our list of risks and pitfalls people face when buying property in Bali.